HewlettPackard/Docker-SimpliVity/ops/README.md

 |Proxy	|The playbooks pull the Docker packages from the Internet.
 If you environment accesses the Internet through a proxy, you will need the details of the proxy including the fully qualified domain name and the port number.

+## Enable vSphere High Availability
+You must enable vSphere High Availability (HA) to support virtual machine failover during an HA event such as a host failure.
+Sufficient CPU and memory resources must be reserved across the system so that all VMs on the affected host(s) can fall over to remaining available hosts in the system.
+You configure an Admission Control Policy (ACP) to specify the percentage CPU and memory to reserve on all the hosts in the cluster to support HA functionality.

+More information on enabling vSphere HA and configuring Admission Control Policy is available in the HPE SimpliVity documentation.
+Log in to the HPE Support Center at https://www.hpe.com/us/en/support.html and search for “HPE SimpliVity 380”.
+The administration guide is listed when you select the User document type.
+**Note: ** You should not use the default Admission Control Policy.
+Instead, you should calculate the memory and CPU requirements that are specific to your environment.

 ## Install vSphere Docker Volume Service driver on all ESXi hosts